bekk/k6-workshop/README.md

 5. To accommodate for multiple scenarios, we will stop using `export default function()` and instead use "scenario functions".
 Remove `default` and name the function `signups`.
 In the definition of the scenario (in the `options` object), add `exec: 'signups'`.
 Read more in the [additional lifecycle functions documentation](https://k6.io/docs/using-k6/test-lifecycle/#additional-lifecycle-functions).
 Re-run the test to verify that it still works.

-#### 3b: Scenario 2
+##### 3b: Scenario 2 - ramping VUs executor

 1. Moving on to **scenario 2**.
 Create 100 test users with corresponding todo lists in `setup()`, using a similar approach to what you did in task 2e.
 Create a function called `todos` for our new `todos` scenario - it should select its todo list from the parameter, create, patch and delete some todos. `sleep` in between operations (50-150ms should be enough).

     To simulate the number of VUs increasing and decreasing, use the [ramping VUs executor](https://k6.io/docs/using-k6/scenarios/executors/ramping-vus/).
 We've already used the simplified syntax for this when using `stages` before, remember?
 In total, you need 5 stages to simulate the scenario described.
 Use 40 `startVUs`.
 Run the test and confirm that everything still works.

-#### 3b: Scenario 3
+##### 3b: Scenario 3 - constant VUs executor

 1. For **scenario 3** we'll have 100 users continuously signing up for 1 hour (i.e., 5s for us).
 We will use the [constant VUs executor](https://k6.io/docs/using-k6/scenarios/executors/constant-vus/).
 However, because we don't want do this from the start, but during "lunch time" the executor needs to have a delayed start.
 For that we'll use `startTime`, one of the [common scenario options](https://k6.io/docs/using-k6/scenarios/#options), with a good example [here](https://k6.io/docs/using-k6/scenarios/advanced-examples/#combine-scenarios).

     Create a function `lunchTime` that creates a single user, and a `lunchTime` scenario to execute the function.
 Run the test.
 Notice that our scenario is in a `waiting` state with a countdown until `startTime` time has passed.

-#### 3b: Scenario 4
+##### 3b: Scenario 4 - batching requests with the constant arrival rate executor

 1. Finally, for **scenario 4**, we're looking at a scenario with repeating spikes in traffic every "hour", typical for applications with batch jobs that runs every hour/day/etc. There are no executors that directly support this repeated spike pattern, but we can use different methods to simulate it.
-We'll use a the [constant arrival rate executor](https://k6.io/docs/using-k6/scenarios/executors/constant-arrival-rate/) again, with `rate = 1` and `timeUnit = 5s` deleting 20 users with a loop in the scenario function (what should `duration` and `preAllocatedVUs` be, and why does this work?).
+We'll use the [constant arrival rate executor](https://k6.io/docs/using-k6/scenarios/executors/constant-arrival-rate/) again, with `rate = 1` and `timeUnit = 5s` deleting 20 users with a loop in the scenario function (what should `duration` and `preAllocatedVUs` be, and why does this work?).

     We'll have to create the users to delete in `setup()`.
 Since scenario 2 also creates data in setup, we'll have to make sure they don't interfere which each other's test data.
 This can be achieved by returning an object like `{ todoScenarioTodoListIds: number[], batchScenarioUserIds: number[] }`, each scenario reading their respective lists.
 Change the `setup()` function, and update scenario 2 to match.

     Implement the `batch` scenario function to use the correct array in the object parameter, and loop over the 20 next users.
 Use the `scenario.iterationInInstance` [execution environment variable](https://k6.io/docs/javascript-api/k6-execution/#scenario) to keep track of where you are in the array.
 Run the test to confirm that it's working.

+#### 4: Custom metrics, tags and groups

+Custom metrics, tags and groups gives a lot of flexibility to measuring performance.

+1. There are four types of [custom metrics](https://k6.io/docs/javascript-api/k6-metrics/): `Counter`, `Gauge`, `Rate` and `Trend`.
+Custom metrics are used to extend the set of [built-in metrics](https://k6.io/docs/using-k6/metrics/reference/).
+These are very useful to measure application- or business-specific metrics.
+We'll modify the test from task 1 (`create-users.js`) to add a `Rate`.

+    Take a look at the [docs for `Rate`](https://k6.io/docs/javascript-api/k6-metrics/rate/) and add a `user_creation_failed` metric that tracks how many user creations that fail.
+We also want a couple of thresholds for our new metrics: one verifying that the error rate is less than 10% at the end of the test, and one that aborts the test prematurely if the error rate exceeds 30%.
+Test your metric by reducing the `randomIntBetween(...)` range used to create usernames.

+2. Custom metrics are useful, but in many cases using tags might be easier to filter (built-in or custom) metrics that already exist.
+Tags are used to *categorize* measurements.
+We've already seen some examples of built-in tags: the `http_reqs` counter metric has a `status` tag for the status code was used for thresholds in a previous task.
+The [documentation](https://k6.io/docs/using-k6/tags-and-groups/) describes many ways tags can be used.

+    Performance metrics can (and usually do) change with changes in load.
+With a helper library, each stage of a load test can be tagged, giving us insight into performance metrics for each stage.
+Take a look at the [documentation for tagging stages](https://k6.io/docs/using-k6/tags-and-groups/#tagging-stages).
+Use your code from task 2 (`create-todo-lists.js`) and add tags for each stage.

+    Try to run the program.
+Observe that the output **does not** contain our tags.
+This is currently known behavior, with [discussions](https://community.grafana.com/t/show-tag-data-in-output-or-summary-json-without-threshold/99320) and [open issues](https://github.com/grafana/k6/issues/1321) related to this.
+The workaround is to add the thresholds with empty arrays to the `options` object, in this case:

+    ```javascript
+      thresholds: {
+        'http_req_duration{stage:0}': [],
+        'http_req_duration{stage:1}': [],
+        'http_req_duration{stage:2}': [],
+      }
+    ```

+    Run again to verify that it works as expected.

+    :information_source: The results can be [streamed real time](https://k6.io/docs/results-output/real-time/) as individual data points, including a [JSON file](https://k6.io/docs/results-output/real-time/json/) which can be used to analyze the metrics with tags, without the workaround.
+Using the workaround is simpler in this workshop.

+3. Groups are special tags, defined in a special way.
+Read through [the documentation](https://k6.io/docs/using-k6/tags-and-groups/#groups).
+We'd like to separate the main VU code from the `setup()` and `teardown()` lifecycle functions.
+Add a group, `main`, wrapping the main VU code, and a new threshold for `http_req_duration{group:::main}` similar to the previous task.
+The `:::` is not an error, but a filter using the `::main` tag for the group.
+Run and verify that you get a separate metric for the new group in the summary.

+#### 5: Externally controlled executor

+For interactive testing, you can use the *externally controlled executor*.
+This executor can be used to scale up or down, pause and resume a test.
+Read about the [externally controlled executor](https://k6.io/docs/using-k6/scenarios/executors/externally-controlled/) and [this blog post](https://k6.io/blog/how-to-control-a-live-k6-test/) about controlling it.
+Modify the `create-users.js` test from previous tasks to use an externally controlled executor.

 ## Running the app locally